 “I’ve worked nearly 80 years in television, and finally I made it to PBS,” White said in a recent interview.

-Thankfully, the 96-year-old dynamo — who credits her longevity to optimism, hot dogs, vodka, and good genes — shows no signs of slowing down.
+At the time the special originally premiered, the 96-year-old dynamo — who credited her longevity to optimism, hot dogs, vodka, and good genes — showed no signs of slowing down.

 If you weren’t alive in 1955, you’ve likely never seen Betty White in Life with Elizabeth (1953-55).
-PBS offers a great streaming opportunity for latecomers in the program I Remember Television.
-The episode An Evening With Betty White is dedicated to two archival Life with Elizabeth episodes, which shows Betty had her comic genius from the start, playing opposite Del Moore, her on-screen husband.
-Watch now.
+PBS offers a great streaming opportunity for latecomers in the series I Remember Television.
+Its episode An Evening With Betty White is dedicated to two Life with Elizabeth episodes, which shows Betty had her comic genius from the start, playing opposite Del Moore, her on-screen husband.
+Watch a Life with Elizabeth episode now.